A reliable ecommerce website builder makes it easy to set up an online store, process…

-In this icon, dynamic sections that can be used to customize the layout of your page can be modified; it can be added, re-arranged, and removed.
-There is a distinct set of dynamic sections by each theme.
+In this icon, dynamic sections that can be used to customize the layout of your page can be modified; they can be added, re-arranged, and removed.
+There is a distinct set of dynamic sections for each theme.

 How to edit “static Sections.”

 The content of the static sections can be edited by following the below steps ;

 - On your dashboard, go to your Shopify admin icon, click and go to your “online store” from there, you can then click on “themes.” scroll through to find the theme you want to modify, and then click on “Customize.”

 - You will see a drop-down at the top bar; you can select the page you wish to modify.
 Using this as an example, let’s assume you wish to edit your store’s “product pages”; you only need to select the “product pages” from the drop-down menu.

 Editing these sections can be done regardless of the page type you choose because both the “Header and Footer” sections appear on every page chosen.

 - You can then click on the section containing the icons you want to edit and make modifications that suit your needs.

 How to add dynamic sections to your home page

 Shopify allows you to have up to 25 dynamic sections on your homepage.
 If you want to add a dynamic section to your homepage,